Castelvill/SandstormBox/docs/instructions.md

 **Description**

-    Change the value of the attribute of the current process.
+    Modify an attribute of the current process.

 **Parameters**